Kolb Reflective Cycle Explained

 What are the Learning Styles?

-Within the dimensions, the learning styles theory is based on a stage theoretical model.
+Within the dimensions, the learning styles theory is based on a stage theoretical model of reflection.

 David Kolb distinguishes four learning behaviours with four learning styles: